 - i.
 Racial division is a socially recognized distinction between people based on biological lineage: you are born into a racial category by virtue of the racial category of your parents.
-It is an ascriptive category, although in some special cases there are socially validated ways of "escaping" a racial classification. - ii.
+It is an ascriptive category, although in some special cases there are socially validated ways of "escaping" a racial classification.
+Classification systems based on biological lineages are socially constructed rather than "natural": they always constitute a social transformation of the raw material of biologically based lineages.
+(Note the arbitrariness of the U.S. "one drop rule" imagine a "one drop" whiteness-making rule). - ii.
 Typically the biological lineage is linked to some socially recognized and symbolically salient visible physical attribute (technically: phenotypic differences), but this need not be the case.
 Anti-Semitism in Europe was not linked to any consistent, visible phenotypic characteristics.
-You could be blonde and blue eyed and be a Jew. - iii.
-Racial division becomes racial oppression when it corresponds to some form of socially-significant exclusion, typically with an economic dimension, but also political and cultural. - iv.
+You could be blonde and blue eyed and be a Jew.

+iii.
+Racial division becomes racial oppression when it corresponds to some form of socially-significant exclusion, typically with an economic dimension, but also political and cultural.
+Racial classification distinctions become stable socially reproducible forms of exclusion when they are systematically connected to communal identities.
+Racial oppression, then, is grounded in biological lineages embodied in communal identities.

+iv.
 When racial division takes the form of racial oppression, the oppressed group is also invariably stigmatized, given an inferior social status, in the extreme case regarded as an inferior type of human beings in the biological not just social sense (and sometimes even subhuman).
 It is possible that the stigmatization and status denigration can continue even if the exclusions have largely disappeared.
 The most striking example was anti-Semitism in Germany.